raspberrypilearning/puzzle-room/en/step_3.md

 ```
 --- /task ---

 A `repeat until`{:class="block3control"} block is a loop that keeps repeating until a certain condition is met.

-In this case, it will be until the button has been pressed `5` times.
+**Choose:** how many times the button will be pressed to solve the puzzle.
+In this example, it will need to be pressed `5` times but you can choose a different number.

 --- task ---